MemoRegalado/Kanban-Board-in-React/README.md

 I want to ground some of the basic concepts and this first project can help with that.

 # Updates soon - Working on
-I'll add a confirm message before delete.
+I've read a lot about styled components, so I'll change all the project to using them.
 I'm thinking about if I should put an 'undone' message after the delete, I'm not sure how that should be programmed, but definitely worth looking into.
 I'll add the 'drag and drop' funcionality, definitely.
+~~I'll add a confirm message before deleting.~~
 ~~I will add a title counter for every column so we can know how many stories each column has.~~
 ~~I'll add a new modal window to create the new stories~~

+# 2022/12/28
+Added a confirm message before deleting.

 # 2022/12/27
 Added a button to delete the stories.